DylanZammit/Facebook-Virality-Predictor/README.md

 > engagement = reactions + shares + comments.

-However, the problem was simplified to a Binary Classification model "Viral" and "Not Viral", which is simply a chosen threshold (in our case T=80), such that a post is viral iff `engagement > T`.
+However, the problem was simplified to a Binary Classification model "Viral" and "Not Viral", which is simply a chosen threshold (in our case T=23), such that a post is viral iff `engagement > T`.
+70% of TheMaltaIndependent posts have less engagement than 23.

-The reason for failure could be one of two:
+The model is far from perfect, with quite low precision/recall/F1-scores.
+However, some interesting insights are still observed.
+Two reasons why the model does not perform well are
 - *Not enough data*.
-We are using only `n=987` data points, and the number of features `m` is `m>>n`.
-This is because we are using NLP, and each unique word is a dimension/feature.
+We are using only `n=2897` data points, and the number of features `m` is `m>>n`.
+This is because we are using NLP, and each unique word is essentially a dimension/feature.
 - *Caption is not a strong predictor*: Perhaps other features like the sentiment of the post, the time of day it is posted etc are stronger predictors, which are not being taken into consideration.
 I believe that the first one is more likely, as `n=987` is a far too small sample size, but it is challenging to gather much more data.
 ## Data Sample